Awards of Merit in Housing and Community Development

 - The nominated program, either in whole or in substantial part, may not have received a previous NAHRO Award of Merit.

 - A program may be entered in more than one category, but a separate application reflective of how it meets the intent of each category must be included as well as a separate application fee.

-- NAHRO Agency Members must have played a significant role in developing, implementing, or financing the program.
-The agency must remain a member to receive the award.
+- NAHRO agency/organizational members must have played a significant role in developing, implementing, or financing the program.
+The agency/organization must remain a member to receive the award.

 - All steps in the application process must be completed and the application fee must be paid.

-Click here to complete and submit your 2013 application online.
+Click here to complete and submit your 2014 application online

 (Please note that the website will automatically log you out after one hour of inactivity and you may lose your work.
 If you have to leave the computer, please click "Save for Later" so that you will receive an email with a link to enable you to get back to your work.
 The email is sent to the contact person's email address.
 You may wish to use the attached word application to complete the application and edit it so that you can use it to copy and paste into the online form. -- Word version of the application to use as a working tool.)